appacademy/Module-6-Resources/group_project_resources/AWS-Setup.md

 10. Refactor our server routes to call the helper functions as needed, and handle any error output to help us (and our users) debug

 11. Refactor our front end form, as we will now need a file input field instead of a text input field

 12. Refactor our front end `onSubmit` to use `FormData` instead of making a JSON object (we need to send a file, not just data to our server, and while we can JSON stringify a file, its not an simple process. `FormData` will allow us to send both a file and data at the same time and is much easier to implement)

-13. Modify our thunk to handle sending the `FormData` instead of JSON stringifying the body.
+13. Modify our thunk to handle sending the `FormData` instead of JSON stringifying the body

 14. Test out our AWS-S3 upload and remove functionaly

-15. Celebrate integrating AWS-S3 to our application!
+15. :tada: Celebrate integrating AWS-S3 to our application! :tada: